Vision to Goal Setting

 What are our Indicators of Progress?

-• staff, students and parents will begin to use shared language
+- Staff, students and families will used shared language

 We continuously examine how our School Plan informs and reflects our values and our practice, by identifying and deepening the alignment between our goals, our decisions and our actions.
 We continue to consider the connection between our School Plan and our practice in the following areas: